griga23/shoe-store/lab1.md

 | Cluster        | Database  |
 | Topic + Schema | Table     |

-We will now work with SQL Worksheet:
+We will now work with the following SQL Worksheet:
 ![image](terraform/img/sql_worksheet.png)

-Make sure you work with correct Flink catalog (=environment) and database (=Kafka cluster).
+Make sure you work with the correct Flink catalog (=environment) and database (=Kafka cluster).
  ![image](terraform/img/sqlWorksheetDetail.png)

 ```